teriansilva/say-the-word-on-the-beat/PRD.md

 - Remove: `X` from Phosphor Icons for removing custom audio
 - BPM: `Metronome` icon next to slider
 - Grid Size: `GridFour` for grid configuration
+- Share: `ShareNetwork` from Phosphor Icons for share link generation
+- Copy: `Copy` / `Check` from Phosphor Icons for clipboard feedback

 **Spacing**:
 - Container padding: `p-8` (2rem) on desktop, `p-4` (1rem) on mobile